ovh/docs/pages/cloud/vps/starting_with_a_vps/guide.en-gb.md

 ## Instructions

-Once you have logged in to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, you simply need to read the information about your VPS, go to the `Cloud`{.action} section, then to `Servers`{.action} in the left-hand column.
+Once you have logged in to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, you simply need to read the information about your VPS, go to the `Server`{.action} section, then to `VPS`{.action} in the left-hand column.
 In this section, you will see everything about your VPS:

 ### Logging in to a VPS